Published by Dahlma Llanos-Figueroa

 A self-published paperback edition distributed by IngramSpark, Daughters of the Stone won the National Indie Excellence® Multicultural Fiction Award in 2020.

-Click on the buttons below to purchase your copy.
+Click below to purchase your paperback edition.

 Daughters of the Stone